Published: 27th September 2017

-Obtaining reliable and up-to-date advice is crucial when your business is going through any period of change or uncertainty, but particularly so when you’re facing financial difficulties.
-Guidance from a finance professional can alleviate the pressure your company experiences, and highlight your best options in moving forward.
+Obtaining reliable and up-to-date advice is crucial when your business is going through any period of change or uncertainty, but particularly so if it’s facing financial difficulties.
+Taking expert guidance from a finance professional can help alleviate the pressure your company is experiencing, as well as highlighting your best options moving forward.

-When it comes to seeking this advice however, it is absolutely crucial that you take care to seek guidance from trustworthy sources, however, and to ensure they have experience in your industry or business area.
-It’s worthwhile checking that advisers are members of a professional body, and preferably accredited by a reputable organisation is an essential form of due diligence meaning you can trust the advice you are receiving.
+When it comes to seeking this advice however, it is absolutely crucial that you take care to seek guidance from trustworthy sources, and ensure they have experience in your industry or business area.
+Checking that advisers are members of a professional body, and/or accredited by a reputable organisation is an essential form of due diligence meaning you can trust the advice you are receiving.

 Likewise you should exercise the same caution when seeking financial or insolvency advice online.
-While many online firms are able to offer qualified insolvency and business debt advice, but are simply lead-generators who pass your details onto unqualified, unregulated advisers.
-So how do you avoid this, and what is the best method of obtaining dependable and ethical advice?
+While many online firms are able to offer qualified insolvency and business debt advice, others are simply lead-generators who pass your details onto unqualified, unregulated advisers.
+So how do you avoid this, and what is the best method of obtaining dependable and ethical advice at a fair price?

 Free business insolvency advice in the UK is available from a number of sources.
-Licensed insolvency practitioners (IPs) and debt charities such as Business Debtline, provide free insolvency guidance for small businesses and limited companies, and make a huge difference when you don’t know which way to turn.
+Many licensed insolvency practitioners (IPs) will provide free insolvency guidance for small businesses and limited companies, which can make a huge difference when you don’t know which way to turn.

 Begbies Traynor is the largest professional services consultancy in the UK, and specialise in business rescue and recovery.
 We have extensive experience of corporate insolvency in all industries, and offer free advice to businesses large and small.